SwiftEngineer/serverless-blog/README.md

 ## What the heck is going on in the Code above?

-### Cool Tech Used:

-I used the following tech to get everything working and highly recommend you check them out.
-Although I don't recommend using them the way I used them here, they could do wonders for your project's dev/test environment.
+Before we get into the **how**, I thought I'd give shoutouts to the following tech to get everything working and highly recommend you check them out.
+Although I don't recommend using them the way I used them here, they could do wonders for your project's dev/test environment:

-1. Docker - If you're not familiar with it, don't fret.
+1. **Docker** - If you're not familiar with it, don't fret.
 All it is is an easy way for us to keep each of our services running in seperate virtual machines called "containers".

-1. Docker Compose - A tool for dev/test environments that allows simple orchistration of Dockerized services (a.k.a containers).
+1. **Docker Compose** - A tool for dev/test environments that allows simple orchistration of Dockerized services (a.k.a containers).

-1. AWS SAM Local - Pretty cool service that allows you to emulate Api Gateway via Docker.
+1. **AWS SAM Local** - Pretty cool service that allows you to emulate Api Gateway via Docker.
 Great for testing or developing against the AWS Lambda service.

 ### How is it used?